yuntaeseo/tp/docs/UserGuide.md

 Format: `listtag`

+* List all tags along
-* Unlike the connection list, the tag list does not show tags in any particular order.
+* The tag list does not show tags in any particular order.
-It shows the tag name along with the associated **unique ID** given when the tag is created.
+It shows the tag name along with the associated **unique tag ID** given when the tag is created.

 ![listtag message](images/listtagMessage.png)